 Next-Generation Optimization for Dasher Dispatch at DoorDash

-At DoorDash, our logistics team focuses on efficiently fulfilling deliveries at high quality.
-Our dasher dispatch system is a part of our logistics platform that has substantial impact on both efficiency and quality.
+At DoorDash, our logistics team focuses on efficiently fulfilling high quality deliveries.
+Our dasher dispatch system is a part of our logistics platform that has substantial impact on both our efficiency and quality.
 Through optimal matching of dashers to deliveries, we are able to ensure dashers get more done in less time, consumers receive their orders quickly, and merchants have a reliable partner to help them grow their businesses.
-In this blog post, we explore:
+In this blog post, we will explore:

-- Our prior and current optimization approaches and how we wanted to re-frame it
+- Our prior and current optimization approaches and how we wanted to re-frame them

 - Modifying a tier-zero service with zero downtime

 - Future work to build on top of our optimizer